 Leg.
 Decree 254/2016 Material Risks identified Policies practiced Topic specific standard/disclosure Chapter/paragraph of reference Reporting Perimeter Notes Energy consumption Par.
 5.2 Chap.
-2 302-1: Internal energy consumption Chap.
-2 All Group companies consolidated on a line-by-line basis as at 30.04.2019.
+2 302-1: Energy consumed within the Organisation Chap.
+2 All Group companies consolidated on a line- by-line basis as at 30.04.2020.
 Policies : No specific environmental policy has been formalised as all Group companies operate in the service sector.
 However, the Group manages these issues in accordance with a practice designed to improve the efficiency of its environmental impact, as explained in its Code of Ethics and Model 231.
 Environmental Emissions Par.
 5.2 Chap.
-2 305-1: Direct GHG emissions (Scope 1) 305-2: Indirect GHG emissions (Scope 2) Chap.
-2 All Group companies consolidated on a line-by-line basis as at 30.04.2019.
-Policies : see above.
-Waste Par.
+2 305-1: Direct emissions of GHG (Scope 1) 305-2: Indirect emissions of GHG (Scope 2) Chap.
+2 All Group companies consolidated on a line- by-line basis as at 30.04.2020.
+Policies: see above.
+Environmental Waste Par.
 5.2 Chap.
-2 306-2: Waste by type and disposal Chap.
-2 All Group companies consolidated on a line-by-line basis as at 30.04.2019.
+2 306-2: Waste by type and method of disposal Chap.
+2 All Group companies consolidated on a line- by-line basis as at 30.04.2020.
 Policies : see above.
 Ratios : With reference to the waste ratio indicator, it was not possible to report the tonnes of municipal solid waste as it is managed by the public collection service.
+The GRi 306-2 indicator is only partially reported, as only the waste produced is shown, without the type and method of disposal".
 Water consumption Not present Not present 303-1: Drawing of water by source Chap.
-2 All Group companies consolidated on a line-by-line basis as at 30.04.2019.
+2 All Group companies consolidated on a line- by-line basis as at 30.04.2020.
 Risks and Policies : The Group has not formalised policies and risks in relation to "Water consumption", as water is used solely in the bathroom facilities and consumption is not a material issue.
-Social Responsible supply chain Par.
+Responsible supply chain Par.
 4.2.1 Par.
 4.2.1 At present, the topic is dealt with from a qualitative point of view alone.
 Par.
-4.2.1 All Group companies consolidated on a line-by-line basis as at 30.04.2019.
+4.2.1 All Group companies consolidated on a line- by-line basis as at 30.04.2020.
 Risks and Policies : The Group is assessing the feasibility of implementing risk monitoring systems and related management policies related to social and environmental aspects, with particular reference to the indirect risks arising from the supply chain.
-Relations with local communities Par.
+Social Relations with local communities Par.
 5.2.1 Par.
-4.3 Other (non-GRI): - Total amount allocated to social projects - Number of projects and students involved Par.
-4.3 All Group companies consolidated on a line-by-line basis as at 30.04.2019.
+4.3 Other (non-GRI): - Total amount allocated to social projects; - Number of projects and students involved Par.
+4.3 All Group companies consolidated on a line- by-line basis as at 30.04.2020.
 The Group reports on the activities carried out by the Sesa Foundation.
+Customer relations and customer satisfaction Par.
+5.2.1 Par.
+4.2.2 At present, the topic is dealt with from a qualitative point of view alone.
+Par.
+4.2.2 All Group companies consolidated on a line- by-line basis as at 30.04.2020.